-6. Fight off monotony by switching up your schedule.
+11. Fight off monotony by switching up your schedule.

 If you can, work from home once a week, or just one morning a week to give yourself that extra hour of sleep you so desperately need and help you stay relaxed on calls.
 Switching up the environment like this will also help your workflow stay limber and efficient, and keep your week from getting boring.

 That goes for off the clock too.
 Go to a new part of town, take a new route home, or read a new book.
 Even if it's just the bare minimum, it will trick your brain from thinking your day is going to be predictable, and will keep yourself wondering "what will happen next" during off hours instead of "what will the customer say next."

-7. Take on side projects -- personal or professional.
+12. Take on side projects — personal or professional.

 Once you feel ready for additional responsibilities, take up a project you feel passionate about at the company.
 This will help you get your foot in the door to other departments, while adding a new, fresh element to your day that you get to control.

 Speaking of, working on something that's just for you can be a great way to stop your passions from atrophying.
 Work on that novel piece by piece, complete a puzzle, paint, or do whatever else makes you happy.
 And completing a good-sized project outside of work will help you feel well-rounded., too.

-8. Take care of your mind and body.
+13. Take care of your mind and body.

 Taking time to move and stretch will do wonders for your posture, which will keep that discomfort from creeping in.
 Try a standing desk, or maybe an exercise ball instead of a chair.
 There are even a few cool balance boards to use while you stand at your desk (if you're coordinated).

 You can also hit the gym.
 We know, we know -- sometimes you're just too busy.
 Whether it be going to biweekly boxing classes with some friends from work, cutting your commute in half via a bike, or even just taking a walk, exercising keeps your mind sharp.
 It's also just a great way to blow off steam.

-10. Keep a record of every piece of positive feedback you get.
+14. Keep a record of every piece of positive feedback you get.